NASA astronaut Jeanette Epps talks about being pulled from the ISS mission

 My mistakes were in being quiet and thinking that my work would stand for itself.
 There are other forces at play that you have to combat, and the only way to do that I think is by being very consistent, asking a lot of questions, making sure that your performance is on par.
 I went to my trainers and said “am I missing anything in the training, is there more that I need to do?”
 In my business, you want to ask how you are doing in comparison to your colleagues—for safety reasons as well, especially when it comes to emergency.

-You’re not on the space station right now, but what’s next—might you go to the moon some day?
+You’re not on the space station right now.
+What’s next—might you go to the moon some day?

 I am reinvigorated in that my career isn’t defined by this event.
 Potentially, if I stay in the office, yes.
 There’s a good potential for that, especially by the time we go to commercial in 2025.
 In the meantime, we may have other missions though, that are test missions, that’s to be seen, so maybe 2022, a mission out around the moon and back.